Best Toys for Child Development: A Research-Based Guide Using Piaget’s Stages of Play

 How kids learn: Through senses and movement

 Side note: This stage is the perfect time to help children grow confident with independent play.
-Building that skill now supports key toddler and preschool abilities—like smoother sleep routines and easier transitions between home and school.
-Not sure where to get started?
-Grab our Independent Play Guide, it's free!
+Building that skill now supports key toddler and preschool abilities—like smoother sleep routines and easier transitions.
+Parent coaching can help you build these foundations with confidence.

 Great toy picks: